yingqiuz/yingqiuz.github.io/gallery/emptiness.md

     imagesmall: /uploads/small/IMG_1106.jpg
   - image: /uploads/D82A0737.jpg
     imagesmall: /uploads/small/D82A0737.jpg
-    caption: The shadow of a rose
+    caption: The silhouette of a rose
   - image: /uploads/D82A0608.jpg
     imagesmall: /uploads/small/D82A0608.jpg
     caption: Dust to dust